The true cost of methane abatement: A crucial step in oil and gas decarbonization

 There are four main emission sources from upstream oil and gas.

 Carbon and methane emission intensities are unevenly distributed across the globe (Exhibit 3).
 The highest emissions are found in Africa, the Commonwealth of Independent States (CIS), and Latin America.
-Currently, these regions have fewer countries that have committed to the GMP or endorsed the Zero Routine Flaring initiative, which provide incentives to prevent methane leakages.
+Currently, these regions have fewer countries that have committed to the GMP or endorsed the Zero Routine Flaring initiative, which provides incentives to prevent methane leakages.

 3